A Guide to Creating a Sustainable Garden in Texas

 Growing a garden in Texas heat requires careful planning.
 Opt for heat-tolerant plants, provide sufficient shade, and water deeply but less frequently to encourage deep root growth.
 Use mulch to retain soil moisture, and consider planting in raised beds to improve drainage.
 Morning and evening watering is more effective than midday watering.

-See also [Full Guide] How To Get A Passport In Texas
+See also How To Plan A Texas-Themed Wedding

 What plants are best for a sustainable garden?